MohammadAhmerMalick/matrixCalculator/README.md

 functino

-determinant of the matrix
+determinant of the matrix <br>
 transpose of the matrix
 Find the inverse of the matrix
 Add a scalar to matrix
 Multiply the matrix with a scalar

 Multiply the first matrix with the second
-Multiply the second matrix with first
-Add both matrices
+Multiply the second matrix with first Cancel changes Add both matrices
 Subtract the first matrix from second
 Subtract the second matrix from the first